 "Saran wrap is for food.
 Tattoos are an open wound and need to be taken care of with medical level bandages," says Burak.
 It's not only gross and dangerous, but it might be illegal.
 State tattoo regulations, such as in Hawaii, specifically state the appropriate type of dressing to use.
 Hawaii Department of Health Regulation 11-17-10-H mandates the entire area covered with a piece of sterile dressing, which may, in turn, be covered with a piece of tissue, and fasten to the site with an approved type of adhesive.
 It's even one of the questions on our tattoo licensing test.

-Use of plastic wrap is forbidden in many quality tattoo conventions.
+Not only is the use of plastic wrap potentially risky, but it is an offense to a client who deserves a better start with their new tattoo.
+The use of plastic wrap is forbidden in many quality tattoo conventions.
 National Tattoo Association and the Alliance of Professional Tattooists have outlawed its use in their conventions.
 It's time that all convention promoters educate themselves and make this ban an industry-wide policy.

 How to Safely Wrap Your Tattoos